aregtech/areg-sdk/examples/README.md

 #### **[24_pubsubmulti](./24_pubsubmulti/)**

-The **[24_pubsubmulti](./24_pubsubmulti/)** project optimizes the **Publish/Subscribe (Pub/Sub)** model for multiple subscribers by reducing event overhead.
+The **[24_pubsubmulti](./24_pubsubmulti/)** project optimizes the **Publish/Subscribe (Pub/Sub)** model for multiple remote subscribers in one thread by reducing event overhead.
 It ensures that only necessary notifications are sent, improving system efficiency and performance.

-- **Key Features**: Efficient event notification system that minimizes overhead in **Pub/Sub** models involving multiple subscribers.
+- **Key Features**: Efficient event notification system that minimizes overhead in **Pub/Sub** models involving multiple subscribers within one thread.
 - **Sub-projects**:
   - `24_publisher`: Provides a network-discoverable **Public Service** that publishes data to clients.
-  - `24_subscribermulti`: Subscribes to the public service and verifies that received data is properly separated from local subscriptions, ensuring consistency.
+  - `24_subscribermulti`: Contains two Subscribes to the public service running in one thread.
+It verifies that received data is properly separated for subscriptions, ensuring consistency.

 ---